How To Watch ‘Shameless’ Season 8 Before The Season 9 Premiere

 Because Shameless is a Showtime series, the easiest way to watch Season 8 is with a subscription to the network’s streaming service.
 If you have a Hulu membership, you can sign up for the Showtime extension.
 Amazon Prime Video members can also sign-up for the Showtime channel.
 Or, you can just sign up on the Showtime website.

-If you sign-up for the Showtime streaming service through Showtime’s website, Hulu, or Amazon, you will also gain access to episodes of Season 9 the day after the air on television.
-This option an ideal choice for someone without cable television.
+If you sign-up for the Showtime streaming service through Showtime’s website, Hulu, or Amazon, you will also gain access to episodes of Season 9 the day after they air on television.
+This option is an ideal choice for someone without cable television.

 Renew Your Netflix Subscriptions